 Hello, Yellow!
 An Ohio Gardener Shares His Daffodil Tips

 Donald Hunter has always loved gardening, but it wasn't until he moved to Granville, Ohio, in 2006 that he serendipitously discovered daffodils.
 Blame it on an invitation to join the Granville Garden Club.
-"I didn't know they were so into daffodils at the time because it was the summer," Donald recalls.
-The following April, he attended his first Granville Daffodil Show and Sale, an extravaganza that the club has hosted for more than 75 years, most recently at the perfectly butter-colored Bryn Du Mansion.
+"I didn't know they were so into daffodils at the time because it was the summer," Hunter recalls.
+The following April, he attended his first Granville Daffodil Show and Sale, an extravaganza the club has hosted since 1945.
 "Before, I'd only seen the giant yellow ones," he says.
 "So when I walked in the door, I was overwhelmed by all the different varieties, different sizes, different colors and even little details that look hand-painted."

-"That first year, I was so smitten I ordered 15 to 20 varieties," Donald says.
-Today, his collection numbers 43 varieties, mixed in perennial beds, tucked in containers and naturalized in drifts.
-He says he likes to take a walk each morning to see what's popped before his commute to Columbus to work as an IT manager: "It's worlds away from what I do for a living."
-His private weeks-long daffodil parade steps off in March with mini 'Tete-a-Tetes'.
+"That first year, I was so smitten I ordered 15 to 20 varieties," Hunter says.
+His collection eventually numbered 43 varieties, mixed in perennial beds, tucked in containers and naturalized in drifts.
+The weeks-long daffodil parade typically steps off in March with mini 'Tete-a-Tetes'.
 In April, 'Bravoure' and 'Golden Echo' reveal their trumpets, followed by rose-like 'Cheerfulness' and showy split-cup 'Mondragons'.
 "It's become an obsession," Donald confesses—and one he's happy to share.

 Dream now, then file this guide for planting bulbs in fall—when the ground has cooled but not frozen.

 Pick a Sunny Spot